UWFront-End-Cert/html200-adopt-a-dog/README.md

 html200-adopt-a-dog

+LAST UPDATE, 2-24-2021

+Challenge, lesson 6 for the course project, Adopt-a-dog.
+Media queries has been added and implemented to all the pages.
+New image files were updated in 'images folder'.

 LAST UPDATE, 2-19-2021

 The biggest changes has been committed in script.js, all the same functions (which were for each dog) are in just one function called 'dogInfo', as suggested.
 The second function previouly called 'cost', now 'total' includes the math operation, instead of displaying a string.